GHS Swamp Rabbit Trail

 - Dogs must be on a leash no longer than 6ft.

 - Dog owners must pick up after their pets.

 - Pack out your trash.

-The Swamp Rabbit Trail is OPEN for non-motorized recreation and transportation use within the County Limits of Greenville.
+The GHS Swamp Rabbit Trail is OPEN for non-motorized recreation and transportation use within the County Limits of Greenville.

 Left something behind?
 Check our facebook page for posts about items found along the trail.
 Check in with local trailside businesses as well.